lumada-design/hv-uikit-react/README.md

 #### Why monorepo and Lerna?
 Using a single repo reduces overhead from managing dependencies and the burden of writing code across packages.

 [Lerna](https://lernajs.io/) tries to ease the management of npm links when dealing with multi package projects hosted in a single repository.
-It also handles execution of tasks across multiple packages and eases the pain of versioning and publishing.
+It also handles execution of tasks across many packages and eases the pain of versioning and publishing.